openflighthpc/flight_manifest/README.md

 To maintain flexibility and simplicity, the paths are not expanded.
 It is up to the application to decide if it will follow/ enforce the convention.
 This allows for the manifest object to be used without loading them from a file.

 Finally, all paths are coerced into `Pathname` objects.
 This provides the full range of methods from `File` and `FileUtils` which are commonly used with the path.
+Type casting the manifest to a hash will convert the `Pathname`s to `String`s

 ## Development